kdgdkd/ramiho/README.md

 - **-3\*** will close connexions from port number 3 to any other port

+### using Midish
+[Midish](https://midish.org/) is a powerful command-line MIDI sequencer/filter by Alexandre Ratchov.
+It provides advanced MIDI manipulation tools (routing channels, remapping CCs, transposing...), and it also records and plays MIDI.
+The Midish menu in ramiho provides a simple interface for Midish's MIDI routing, also allowing saving and loading your customized connexions.
+The midish interface allows defining connexions not only between ports, but also between channels.
+You can redirect the MIDI signal coming from one port on a particular channel to any other port, on any MIDI channel.
+And you can choose to transpose the notes!
+For example, you could send the output from a MIDI keyboard on channel 1 to a synth that is reading MIDI channel 4 AND to a second synth reading channel 5 a full octave below, so you would have a bass and a sub-bass, like [here](https://edpanfleto.com/kdgdkd/git/ramiho_midishrouting.png).
+You can work on the last connexion that you defined or loaded, adding routings, velocity adjustments, send program change signal...
+And when you are happy, you can save the connexion so it will be easily loaded in the future.
+Or you can define more complex connexions and filters within the mdshcnx files in ramiho's favcnx directory.
+All of these files are directly accessible from the Midish menu.

 ### testing tools
 You connect two MIDI devices with ramiho, but it does not work, the information does not seem to flow, you don't get any sound.
 8 times out of 10 you are not on the same channel.